ArticleSeptember 11, 2018 · 3 min read time

 They call this creative knowledge work but how creative are you feeling today?
 At its best, work offers a creative outlet that brings happiness.
 Choose the customer and projects where you can create something new and meaningful.

 How have you slept lately?
 Humans are the only mammals that willingly delay sleep.
 We don’t know about insects but most likely they too could benefit from more zzzs.

 Have you found a form of exercise that suits you?
 Exercise in itself is not a silver bullet but it helps a lot.
 For example, it improves sleep and boosts cognitive performance.

-In our Kamu-Kaveri discussions we go through all the ten segments, check out where support is needed most and then work on it.
-You can read more about it (in Finnish) in here.
+In our Kamu meetings we go through all the ten segments, check out where support is needed most and then work on it.
+You can read more about it in here.